Bluehead shiner

-The bluehead shiner (Pteronotropis hubbsi) is a species of fish in the carp family, Cyprinidae.
-It is a true minnow.
+The bluehead shiner (Pteronotropis hubbsi)is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
 It is endemic to the central United States, where it is found in Arkansas, Louisiana, Texas, and Oklahoma.
 It was also once known from Illinois.

 In 2014, the status changed from Data Deficient to Near Threatened.
 It is threatened by draining, filling, farming and flooding of backwater swamp habitat and overcollection for the aquarium trade.

 Description

 This minnow grows up to about 60 millimeters in maximum length.
 It is a dusky reddish orange along the back with a lighter belly.
 The chin is black and the top of the head is blue with a green iridescence.
 The larger males have some iridescence on the dark dorsal fin.
 There is a broad, dark lateral stripe from the chin to the tail base.
 The mouth is upturned.
 The lateral line is incomplete.

 This species is closely related to Pteronotropis welaka, and the two form a monophyletic group.